-Gap’s Fall 2019 Campaign Features The Throwback Pieces You’ll Want To Wear All Season
+Gap’s Bringing Back Some Iconic Denim Styles For Fall & It’s A Throwback You’ll Want To Wear All Season

 While it may be hard to believe, Gap turns 50 this year.
 Founded during the exciting year of 1969 — the same year the Apollo 11 crew landed on the Moon — the denim and clothing brand became known as a leader in fashion for its progressive and inclusive approach.
 With pieces meant to serve as the foundation to the modern wardrobe, the Gap label became a fixture in American closets everywhere.
 Now, for Gap’s fall 2019 campaign, the brand is revisiting its heritage — featuring pieces you’ll want to wear all season (and probably well beyond, too).